cloudflare/cloudflare-docs/content/magic-firewall/about/_index.md

 {{<Aside type="warning" header="Important">}}

-When using Magic Firewall with other Cloudflare services that proxy traffic (for example, CDN and Spectrum), be aware of the following:
+When using Magic Firewall alongside other Cloudflare services that proxy traffic (for example, CDN and Spectrum), be aware of the following:

 *   Firewall rules that block traffic based on source IP address may not work as intended because rules are evaluated after Cloudflare terminates the incoming TCP connections.
 *   You must allow [Cloudflare IP addresses](https://www.cloudflare.com/ips/).